 1. Buy glasses online.

 If you have to wear glasses, here is what you do.
-Go get a prescription, then go online enter the info, and buy cheap glasses.
-You can save hundreds of dollar this way, at no loss of quality.
+Go get a prescription, then go online, enter the info, and buy cheap glasses.
+You can save hundreds of dollars this way, at no loss of quality.

 I hope this article helped you with a few ideas you can do to live a little easier.
 If you have any questions or tips of your own, please leave them in the comments.